Reflecting in Lockdown

 Lockdown may have given you time to re-evaluate about what is important and how you look after yourself.
 Some people found the time to exercise outdoors gave some solace in the green space nearby, sharing paths and places previously overlooked.

 ‘There were significant impacts on nature.
 As the world slowed during lockdowns, there were reports of wildlife in areas normally busy with people.
 This was not only in urban areas; puffins on the Farne Islands are one example of wildlife thriving in a deserted national park.
 In the UK daily exercise of a walk or cycles ride enabled many people to connect with nature in their local area.
-Reduce traffic noise meant that bird song could be heard in usually busy streets and road kill declined.’
+Reduced traffic noise meant that bird song could be heard in usually busy streets and road kill declined.’

 p12 ‘Covid-19 Environment, Justice and the Future’ E198 Grove